DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **New religious system:**

-- Worship of distant, invisible gods who required human intermediaries
+- Worship of distant, invisible Reges who required human intermediaries
 - Faith-based belief systems that discouraged direct investigation
 - Emphasis on human unworthiness and need for divine guidance
 - Passive reception of religious instruction from approved authorities